vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_onadIXG" target="_blank">
 <img src="/buy/images_diy/battery_eliminator.png" height="150px" alt="battery eliminator" style="margin-left:15px;float:right" /></a>

-Battery eliminator (aka battery replacements) is, as the name already says, a replacement for battery power device to connect them to the main power.
+A battery eliminator (aka battery replacement) is, as the name says, a replacement for battery-powered devices to connect them to mains power.
 This saves you from buying new batteries.
-The big advantage is also that you now can control them with your home automations by adding a smart plugin between the plug and the wall outlet.
+The big advantage is also that you can now control them with your home automations by adding a smart plug between the device and the wall outlet.
-Now you also don't have to worry that you forgot them to put them off again.
+Now you also don't have to worry about forgetting to turn them off again.
 There are different variants of them.
 Replacements for AA or AAA batteries and with a plug or USB connector.
 The advantage of a USB connector is that you can plug multiple to an active powered USB-hub to control multiple ones.